SUI-Components/sui-components/STRUCTURE.md

 - Suspense and lazy

 ## HADRON
 Quarks combine to form composite particles called **hadrons**.
-The most common are custom-hooks, primitives and High-Order-Components.
+The most common are design-tokens, custom-hooks, primitives and High-Order-Components.

+### DESIGN TOKEN
+Design tokens represent the small, repeated design decisions that make up a design system's visual style.
+Tokens replace static values, such as hex codes for color, with self-explanatory names.

+Tokens enable a design system to have a single source of truth.
+They provide a kind of repository for recording and tracking style choices and changes.

+When using tokens for design and implementation, style updates will propagate consistently through an entire product or suite of products.

+Because tokens are reusable and purpose-driven, they can define system-wide updates to themes and contexts for use.
+For example, tokens can be used to systematically apply a high-contrast color scheme for improved visibility, or to change the type scale to make small text legible on a TV.

 ### [CUSTOM-HOOK](components/hook)
 A **custom-Hook** is a JavaScript function whose name starts with **”use”** and that may call other Hooks.
 Building your own Hooks lets you extract component logic into reusable functions.